Kian-Wee/A-LOAM/README.md

 # A-LOAM

+(Edit of A-LOAM Library to allow for multiple instances, via external environment in ~/.bashrc[export DRONE_NAME=""])

 ## Advanced implementation of LOAM

 A-LOAM is an Advanced implementation of LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time), which uses Eigen and Ceres Solver to simplify code structure.
 This code is modified from LOAM and [LOAM_NOTED](https://github.com/cuitaixiang/LOAM_NOTED).
 This code is clean and simple without complicated mathematical derivation and redundant operations.
 It is a good learning material for SLAM beginners.